 Creative New Zealand is a Crown entity governed by the Arts Council.
-The council encourages, promotes and supports New Zealand arts to benefit all New Zealanders.
+The council encourages, promotes and support New Zealand arts to benefit all New Zealanders.
 It upholds the right to artistic freedom and promotes a New Zealand identity in the arts.

 - sets the strategic direction of Creative New Zealand and monitors its performance